fastest 3D software for linux

 And EQX is in good company: the most popular new commercial modeler is also written in C.

-This is one of the reasons for the fast launch (1-3 seconds) of EQUINOX-3D (even with about 100 plugins!), the fast renderer, responsive user interface, fast content import/export and so on.
+This is one of the reasons for the fast launch (1-3 seconds) of EQUINOX-3D (even over 100 plugins!), the fast renderer, responsive user interface, fast content import/export and so on.

 The speed differences between other modelers and EQX can be very significant.

-In some recent tests, involving 3 of the major commercial modelers, even reading an XML file (less efficient than binary) was about 60-times (6000 per cent!) faster with EQX than another modeler reading the same scene from its own binary format!
+In recent tests involving 3 of the major commercial modelers, even reading an XML file (much less efficient than binary) was about 60-times (6000 per cent!) faster with EQX than another modeler reading the same scene from its own binary format!

 Other scenes (50000 transform nodes) that took about 7 seconds to load in EQX, caused other modelers to grind to a halt for hours, or run out of memory and crash.